 The river bed at the south cantilever, which is 91ft below the high-water level, made use of compressed air to stop water pouring into the working chamber at the base, while the other cantilevers were constructed using caissons measuring 70ft in diameter.

 Bridge construction was carried in two phases.
-The first phase which was carried out from 1882 to 1885 involved works on the substructure, including sinking the caissons and constructing the foundations and piers to support the superstructure.
-The superstructure, which weighs about 51,324t, was built from 1886 to 1890.
+The first phase, carried out from 1882 to 1885, involved works on the substructure, including sinking the caissons and constructing the foundations and piers to support the superstructure.
+The superstructure, which weighs approximately 51,324t, was built from 1886 to 1890.

 Steel used for the construction was manufactured by Frederick Siemens (England) and Pierre and Emile Martin (France).
 At the peak of construction, more than 4,000 workers were associated with building the railway bridge.

 Balfour Beatty’s major refurbishment project

-The refurbishment contract worth £40m was first awarded to Railtrack in 1996 after which works began in 1998.
+The £40m refurbishment contract was first awarded to Railtrack in 1996 after which works began in 1998.
 Railtrack gave up the refurbishment contract in 2002 due to financial reasons.
 Balfour Beatty then took up the refurbishment work under a £130m contract.

-Under the ten year project Balfour Beatty carried out the refurbishment works which included the repairing of the steels, coating of the surface, improvements to the access of the bridge and upgradation of the flood lightings.
+Under the ten year project, Balfour Beatty carried out the refurbishment works, which included the repair of the steels, coating of the surface, improvements to the access of the bridge and upgrade of the flood lightings.